niharpatil/nets213final/README.md

+# INSTRUCTIONS FOR HITS
+## Phrase HIT
+For each listed phrase, say which topic the phrase fits best into.
+In addition, say how well that phrase fits, and how many people you think know that topic.

+## Survey HIT
+Answer each of the questions that are listed.
+If you don't feel comfortable saying yes, then you can just leave the question blank.
+You must answer the last question.

 # Topic Aggregation/Quality Control (From HIT 1 to HIT 3)
 The idea of this project is to first aggregate the knowledge of Turkers to see what they have insight on, and then make predictions/bets based on their responses to questions in those topics.
 This first task consists of aggregating the knowledge of Turkers into a workable format.
 This task consists of two HITs and multiple coding portions.